What is "Boutique" Dog Boarding? Why It Matters.

 • Attention is undivided: Your dog isn't just a number; they are a guest who gets genuine, one-on-one attention throughout the day.

-• Supervision is close: It is much easier to monitor health and behavior when watching three dogs instead of thirty.
+• Supervision is close: It is much easier to monitor health and behavior when watching a small group instead of a large one.

 A True Home Away From Home

 One of the biggest sources of stress for a boarded dog is the sudden change in environment.
-Going from a cozy living room to a concrete run surrounded by chain link is a jarring experience.
+For dogs used to home comforts, a facility-style run can be a jarring change.

 Boutique in-home boarding eliminates this shock.
 Your dog stays in a real home, sleeping on real furniture, and enjoying the comforts they are used to.